 Mark H. Dellinger is a Member and Co-Leader of the Firm's Labor & Employment practice group.
 He practices out of the Firm’s office in Charleston, West Virginia.

-With a career spanning more than 20 years, Mark has built a solid practice focused on representing private and public sector employers in preventive counseling, employment litigation, and traditional labor relations matters.
+With a career spanning nearly 25 years, Mark has built a solid practice focused on representing private and public sector employers in preventive counseling, employment litigation, and traditional labor relations matters.
 A significant part of Mark's litigation practice is devoted to representing employers in the defense of cases filed in federal and state courts.
-He is a seasoned trial attorney, having successfully tried many types of employment cases to verdict, including claims alleging wrongful discharge, discrimination, harassment, and retaliation.
+He is a seasoned trial attorney, having successfully tried many types of employment cases to verdict, including claims of wrongful discharge, discrimination, harassment, and retaliation.
 Mark also represents employers in administrative hearings and other proceedings before various federal and state agencies.

 In addition to his law practice, Mark routinely presents and writes articles on labor and employment law topics.
-He recently co-authored an article for the West Virginia Law Review Online, which is entitled The West Virginia Workers' Compensation Act: Providing "Sweeping Immunity" From Common Law Tort Claims in Employment Discrimination Cases, 122 W. Va.
+He recently co-authored the following law review article: The West Virginia Workers' Compensation Act: Providing "Sweeping Immunity" From Common Law Tort Claims in Employment Discrimination Cases, 122 W. Va.
 L. Rev. Online 2 (2020).

 Prior to joining the Firm, Mark served as the leader of a labor and employment practice group of a regional law firm for over a decade.